GoekeLab/m6anet/docs/source/quickstart.rst

 Now we can run m6anet over our data using m6anet-inference::

-    m6anet-inference -i dataprep -o . -m m6anet/model/ -n 4
+    m6anet-inference -i demo_data -o demo_data -m m6anet/model/ -n 4

-The output files `m6Anet_predictions.csv.gz` contains the probability of modification at each individual position for each transcript.
+The output files `demo_data/m6Anet_predictions.csv.gz` contains the probability of modification at each individual position for each transcript.